thais-neu/Thais-learning-code/command-line-notes.md

 ## **Functions**

-Are shortcuts for multiline commands; scripts are too, but they are saved in a file, outside of the terminal while functions are defined within the terminal, so scripts need the shebang #!
-While functions don't; functions are only valid for as long as the session is open (temporary) to make them permanent, they need to be saved in .bash_profile; functions are defined as:
+Are shortcuts for multiline commands; scripts are too, but they are saved in a file outside of the terminal while functions are defined within the terminal; so scripts need the shebang #! to remind the shell that they are programs while functions don't because they are already made in the shell;

+Are temporary and only valid for as long as the session is open; to make them permanent, they need to be saved in .bash_profile; functions are defined as:

-Myfunction () { insert commands here }
+> Myfunction () { insert commands here }

 The curly brackets here are equivalent to 'do' and 'done' in the for loop built in function; similarly, once you type myfunction() { the shell understands there's more to come and you can hit return to get the continuing prompt rather than to run the function; this continues until you type the closing curling bracket, which is the same as 'done' and tells the shell you are done defining your function and can now run it.